 - 9.10.1.
 You must identify relevant community stakeholders and help Workers to access opportunities to engage positively with the local community outside of working hours.
-This may be through: - (a) recreation activities-sporting teams, recreation clubs, - (b) involvement in community programs or projects-Community Connections Program50, local charities and councils, volunteer groups, - (c) religious organisations-churches, places of worship, and - (d) cultural groups-multicultural associations, local Indigenous community members, Pacific Island and Timor-Leste organisations and diaspora groups. - 9.10.2.
-You can contact Us through the 24/7 PALM Support Service Line on (1800 51 51 31), or email support@pacificlabourfacility.com.au for assistance and support.
+This may be through: - (a) recreation activities-sporting teams, recreation clubs - (b) involvement in community programs or projects which could include Community Connections Program, local charities and councils, volunteer groups - (c) religious organisations-churches, places of worship and - (d) cultural groups-multicultural associations, local Indigenous community members, Pacific Island and Timor-Leste organisations and diaspora groups. - 9.10.2.
+You can contact Us through the 24/7 PALM Support Service Line on 1800 51 51 31 or at PALM@dewr.gov.au for assistance and support.

-Note: Under the National Employment Standards, all employees (including casuals) are entitled to unpaid community service leave51.
+Note: Under the National Employment Standards, all employees (including casuals) are entitled to unpaid community service leave.